temporalio/documentation/kb/migrating-visibility-data-from-es6.md

          elasticsearch:
            version: "v6"
    ```
-   If you're using a pre-build docker image, set `ES_VERSION` environment variable to `v6`.
+   If you're using a pre-built Docker image, set the `ES_VERSION` environment variable to `v6`.
 2. Update Temporal to the latest 1.17.x version.
 3. Add the following to the dynamic config file:
    ```